Mottie/Jatt/README.markdown

 **Changelog**

+Version 2.6 (11/19/2010)

+* Added content preload (for external pages) for tooltips.
+* Added more options to allow modification of messages - in case you want to use a different language ;)
+* Separated image preview and screenshot scripts to work properly if the `screenshot` or `preview` class is made to target tags without the class (e.g. '.previews a')

 Version 2.5 (11/19/2010)

-* Added image preload for preview and screenshot tooltips to fix tooltip positioning issues.
+* Added image preload for preview and screenshot tooltips to fix tooltip positioning issues, but this doesn't seem to work for Websnapr images.

 Version 2.4 (11/7/2010)